-- A manufacturer’s new car warranty usually lasts three years
+- A manufacturer’s new-car warranty usually lasts five to seven years

-- Many used cars sold by dealers come with a three-month warranty
+- Many used cars sold by dealers come with a three-month/5000km warranty

 - Warranties don’t cover wear and tear or damage to your car

 - You don’t have to have your car serviced by the dealer to maintain your manufacturer’s warranty

 Understanding what is covered under a car warranty, and how an extended car warranty works, is very important when you're buying a car.

 A warranty is a promise from the vehicle manufacturer to rectify faults that may occur during the warranty period and includes both parts and labour.